tridivb/Epic_Kitchens_Object_Detector_Detectron/README.md

 \
 The script does not yet support running inference on a custom set of videos.
 However you can always modify the annotation files
 `EPIC_test_s1_object_video_list.csv` and/or `EPIC_test_s2_object_video_list.csv` to specify which videos you want to infer for.
+\
+The feature extraction module is also not ready yet.

 ### Results